 You also have the option to purchase a bespoke uniform for the course.

 You will be assessed through a variety of methods, including essays, reports, practical observations, individual and group presentations and an independent research project.
 All units will be assessed with a Pass, Merit or Distinction grade.

-Progression from this course will allow learners to move on to university to ‘top-up’ their qualification to a full Honours Degree at Level 7, as well as a progression route on to employment within the police service, armed forces, psychology and criminology.
+Progression from this course will allow you to move on to university to ‘top-up’ your qualification to a full Bachelor’s Degree at Level 7, as well as a progression route on to employment within the police service, armed forces, psychology and criminology.

 Parts of the course will be based at Southwick Park using the facilities to enhance a more hands on approach to learning.
 There will be opportunities for you to utilise the facilities, aiding theory based learning.